ChatbotChallengeWinners/Disabilities-/README.md

 1. Provide step-by-step task guides
 2. Offer simple language prompts
 3. Suggest visual checklists or reminders
-4. Alert staff if the participant needs help

 ## Physical Disabilities
 * What it's about: Difficulty with movement or using certain parts of the body.